International relations (1919–1939): Reparations

 The Versailles Treaty required Germany to pay reparations for the damage it did during the war.
-Germany tried to avoid the obligation, but France used military force and occupied German industrial areas, making reparations the "chief battleground of the post-war era" and "the focus of the power struggle between France and Germany over whether the Versailles Treaty was to be enforced or revised".
+Germany tried to have the obligation revised downward, but France used military force and occupied German industrial areas, making reparations the "chief battleground of the post-war era" and "the focus of the power struggle between France and Germany over whether the Versailles Treaty was to be enforced or revised".

 The Treaty of Versailles and the 1921 London Schedule of Payments required Germany to pay 132 billion gold marks (US$33 billion) in reparations to cover civilian damage caused during the war.
 This figure was divided into three categories of bonds: A, B, and C. Of these, Germany was only required to pay towards 'A' and 'B' bonds totaling 50 billion marks (US$12.5 billion).
 The remaining 'C' bonds, which Germany did not have to pay, were designed to deceive the Anglo-French public into believing Germany was being heavily fined and punished for the war.

-Because of the lack of reparation payments by Germany, France occupied the Ruhr in 1923 to enforce payments, causing an international crisis.
-It was resolved by American intervention in the form of the Dawes Plan in 1924.
-This plan set out a new payment method.
-New York banks loaned Germany money that was used to pay reparations and rebuild its heavy industry.
-Despite this, by 1928 Germany called for a new payment plan, resulting in the Young Plan that established the German reparation requirements at 112 billion marks (US$26.3 billion) and created a schedule of payments that would see Germany complete payments by 1988.
-With the collapse of the German economy in 1931, reparations were suspended for a year and in 1932 during the Lausanne Conference they were cancelled altogether.
-Between 1919 and 1932, Germany paid less than 21 billion marks in reparations.
+Due to shortfalls in reparation payments by Germany, France occupied the Ruhr in 1923 to enforce payments, causing an international crisis.
+It was resolved by international intervention in the form of the Dawes Plan in 1924.
+Among much else, it provided a loan to help stabilize Germany's currency and lowered annual reparations payments.
+That enabled Germany to borrow from American banks, which allowed it to meet its reparations payments.
+In 1928 the Dawes Plan was replaced by the Young Plan, which established the German reparation requirements at 112 billion marks (US$26.3 billion) and created a schedule of payments that would see Germany complete payments by 1988.
+As a result of the severe impact of the Great Depression on the German economy, reparations were suspended for a year in 1931.
+A treaty to further reduce reparations was agreed on at the 1932 Lausanne Conference, but it failed to be ratified by the countries involved and payments were not restarted.
+Between 1919 and 1932, Germany paid an estimated 36.1 billion marks in reparations.
 After 1953 West Germany paid the entire remaining balance.

 The German people saw reparations as a national humiliation; the German Government worked to undermine the validity of the Treaty of Versailles and the requirement to pay.
 British economist John Maynard Keynes called the treaty a Carthaginian peace that would economically destroy Germany.
 His arguments had a profound effect on historians, politicians, and the public at large in Britain and elsewhere.
 Despite Keynes' arguments and those by later historians supporting or reinforcing Keynes' views, the consensus of contemporary historians is that reparations were not as intolerable as the Germans or Keynes had suggested and were within Germany's capacity to pay had there been the political will to do so.